abdelrahman-aboelnour/xStore_Logging/README.md

 # xStore_Logging

-This repository contains scripts required to fulfill the required task, kindly follow the steps defined below to correctly install the scripts.
+This repository contains scripts required to fulfill the required task of making a log aggregator for the xStore system, kindly follow the steps defined below to correctly install the scripts on a single server.

 ## STEPS To Install: